-You can also supplement with Vitamin A. I use the Seeking Health Vitamin A liquid drops, a recommendation from Liz Wolfe.
-I started using it when my cystic acne was awful last spring.
-I continue using it today.
+You can also supplement with Vitamin A. I use the Seeking Health Vitamin A liquid drops, a recommendation from Liz Wolfe, and started using it when my cystic acne was awful last spring.
+To this day I use it.

 ps.
 For dry facial skin, I just bought (and used for the first time last night), the Cleansing Balm.
 The product description says, “100% of women showed a significant increase in skin hydration after eight hours, with an average increase of 25%.”
 I had been hearing people who have dry skin rave about it, so I finally took the plunge.
 I can attest to the instant hydration.
 Incredible!

 Have your Vitamin A levels been tested lately?
 How are they?
 I’d love to hear from you.